 The City of Takoma Park is under the zoning authority of Montgomery County.
 At the moment, current Montgomery County zoning laws in residential areas requires that: a) new poles and replacement poles are considered telecommunication towers and must be set back 300 ft from a dwelling and b) antennas on existing structures must be setback 60 ft.
 The County was considering changes to this and other requirements for cell towers but that ZTA has been tabled and is not expected to be considered further by the current County Council.

 Direct legal challenges to the recent FCC Order have already begun, and the City has joined a coalition of local governments filing a law suit in federal court.

 Deputy City Manager

-Our goal and the purpose of the City ordinance regarding a permitting process for cell towers is to protect the residents of Takoma Park.
-The City can regulate some aspects of cell tower installation, such as the location, placement, aesthetics, notification process, and fees.
+The City has the authority to regulate some aspects of cell tower installation, such as the location, placement, aesthetics, notification process, and fees.
 Montgomery County zoning codes govern where wireless telecommunication facilities can be sited generally and governs setbacks from dwellings.
-Takoma Park City can establish a permitting process to ensure that any small cell towers or antennas, permitted by the County for placement in Takoma Park, meet certain safety and aesthetic requirements.
-Since the City is under County zoning rules, we want to add an additional layer of protection in the City.
-Putting in place a permitting process where currently there is none is good stewardship.
-The City Council is taking these proactive steps to maintain our leverage in possible negotiations with carriers.
+The City can also establish a permitting process to ensure that any small cell towers or antennas, permitted by the County for placement in Takoma Park, meet certain safety and aesthetic requirements.

 Resources and Links